josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 What sort of viewpoint must it take to see this as merely a negligible side effect?
 A worthy compromise for faster jpegs?

-How can I possibly feel positive about supporting the companies enabling all of this?
-About giving them my money, to help them keep on doing things just like these?
+How can I possibly feel fine—let alone _positive_—about supporting the companies enabling all of this, and giving them my money, to help them keep on doing things just like these?

+These questions are rhetorical, of course.
+By now, you know the answer.

 ---